Report: Dozens of El Salvador journalists, activists hacked

 Bukele has vehemently denied there was any negotiation with the gangs.
 In December, the U.S. Treasury designated two officials from Bukele’s government, and alleged as El Faro had that the administration made a deal with the gangs.

-Julia Navarrete, one of the El Faro journalist's whose phone was hacked, said Wednesday that this software doesn't just allow someone to listen in all calls, it is “entered in the device and extracts all of the information.”
+Julia Gavarrete, one of the El Faro journalists whose phone was hacked, said Wednesday that this software doesn't just allow someone to listen in all calls, it is “entered in the device and extracts all of the information.”

 Carlos Dada, El Faro's director, said the high point of interventions in their phones was in September 2020, when El Faro broke the story about the alleged negotiations between Bukele's government and the gangs.

-Note: An earlier version of this story incorrectly stated the last name of a reporter.
-She is Julia Gavarrete, not Navarrete.